Recreation Therapy Resources

 Outdoor Specialist

-The outdoor specialist educates on activities such as camping, boating, hunting, target shooting, fishing, ATV, canoeing and kayaking.
+The outdoor specialist educates on activities such as camping, boating, hunting, target shooting, fishing, ATV, canoeing, and kayaking.
+For more information, call 404-350-7790.

 Sports Specialist

-The sports specialist provides education on activities such as basketball, quad rugby, billiards, power soccer, hand-cycling, sled hockey, football, snow skiing, bowling, track and field, fencing, softball, golf, tennis and bocce.
+The sports specialist provides education on activities such as basketball, quad rugby, billiards, power soccer, hand-cycling, sled hockey, football, snow skiing, bowling, track and field, fencing, softball, golf, tennis, and bocce.
+For more information, call 404-350-7797.

 Exercise Specialist

-The arts specialist provides education in the expressive arts such as painting, ceramics, clay work, pottery wheel, jewelry making, photography, sewing, wheelchair dance, drama, creative writing and journal writing.
+The art specialist provides education in expressive arts such as painting, ceramics, clay work, pottery wheel, jewelry making, photography, sewing, wheelchair dance, drama, creative writing, and journal writing.
+For more information, call 404-350-7792.

 Aquatic Specialist

-The aquatic specialists provide education on activities such as water safety, swimming, water exercise, water-skiing, person watercraft use and scuba diving.
+The aquatic specialists provide education on activities such as water safety, swimming, water exercise, water skiing, personal watercraft use, and scuba diving.
+For more information, call 404-350-7786.

 Horticulture Specialist

-The horticulture specialist educates on indoor and outdoor gardening, seed propagation, flower arranging, bamboo gardens, lawn care, landscaping, raised outdoor garden beds and horticultural crafts.
+The horticulture specialist educates on indoor and outdoor gardening, seed propagation, flower arranging, bamboo gardens, lawn care, landscaping, raised outdoor garden beds, and horticultural crafts.
+For more information, call 404-350-7785.

 Music Specialist

-The music specialist provides education in the expressive arts of music such as music appreciation, composition, voice, piano, guitar, drum set, harmonica, violin and percussion.
+The music specialist provides education in the expressive arts of music, such as music appreciation, composition, voice, piano, guitar, drum set, harmonica, violin, and percussion.
+For more information, call 404-603-1447.

 Other Resources